Resources

 2. Carriers

-The most common example is mosquito bites.
-These insects can carry a virus that will lead to dengue and malaria.
+The most common example of carriers is mosquito bites.
+These insects can transmit viruses that cause diseases like dengue and malaria.
 Similarly, animal bites can leave you infected, and you may contract rabies.

 3. Body fluids exchange

 HIV and Hepatitis B may spread through bodily fluids.
-Also, these viral infections can be sexually transmitted.
+They can be transmitted via blood transfusions, sharing needles, or from an infected mother to her baby during childbirth.
+Also, these viral infections can be sexually transmitted, emphasising the importance of safe practices and regular health screenings.

 4. Inhalation